severian42/creative-pipeline-automation/README.md

 **Project Context:** This POC Demo was created under a strict 3hr time limit to fit a 'deadline scenario' where the client needed a quick turn around to see that their brief and pain points could be addressed.
 The use of a coding assistant was very much a part of the process to ensure that the rapid prototype would be functional and demoed.
 You can see my planning and prompts in the `Plans_For_Assistant` folder to give more insight into how I approached this project under the deadline.

 All components are functional, yet not fully production ready.
-Tests currently pass the 80% coverage and functionality.
+Tests currently pass the 80% coverage.

 ---